rowcased/rowcased.github.io/timer.md

 ## Function Timer

 Before I knew about the timeit() library, I created something for myself.
-I used this a great deal while learning how to optimize my code.
+<br>I used this a great deal while learning how to optimize my code.

 <!--    # <-- write declaration to compare multiple of same  -->
 ```python